istio/istio.io/content/en/docs/setup/platform-setup/gke/index.md

 In some cases, a firewall rule must be explicitly created to allow cross-cluster traffic

 {{< warning >}}
-The following instructions will allow communication for *all* clusters in your project.
+The following instructions will allow communication between *all* clusters in your project.
 Adjust the commands as needed.
 {{< /warning >}}

 1. Gather information about your clusters' network